Debug and Trace

 - ITM trace information used for simple printf-style debugging

-- Data trace via Serial Wire Viewer (SWV) is not available using the JTAG interface.
+- Data trace via SWV is not available using the JTAG interface.
 SWV is only available when using Serial Wire Debug mode.

-The Embedded Trace Macrocell provides high bandwidth Instruction Trace via four dedicated trace pins accessible on the 20-pin Cortex debug connector.
-This enhanced trace capability records instruction by instruction program execution which can be used for:
+The Embedded Trace Macrocell (ETM) provides high bandwidth instruction trace via four dedicated trace pins accessible on the 20-pin Cortex Debug + ETM connector.
+This enhanced trace capability records a program's execution instruction-by-instruction which can be used for:

 - Debugging historical sequences leading up to events of interest